IV. Main Developments in Regional Arrangements

 The participants are Bulgaria, Cuba, Czechoslovakia, German Democratic Republic, Hungary, Mongolia, Poland, Romania, U.S.S.R., and Viet Nam.

 Angola, Botswana, Comoros, Djibouti, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Seychelles, Somalia, Swaziland, Tanzania, Uganda, Zambia, and Zimbabwe.

 The members are Benin, Cape Verde, The Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Togo, and Upper Volta.

 The Gambia, Ghana, Guinea, Liberia, Niger, Nigeria, Senegal, and Togo.

 The members are Liberia, Sierra Leone, and since October 1980, Guinea.

 The members are Ivory Coast, Mali, Mauritania, Niger, Senegal, and Upper Volta.

 The members are the central banks of Bangladesh, Burma, India, Iran, Nepal, Pakistan, and Sri Lanka.

 Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru, Uruguay, and Venezuela.

-Members of the Andean Pact are Bolivia, Colombia, Ecuador, Peru, and Venezuela.
+Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, and Suriname.